FEED A COLD

 Though often referred to as "Jewish penicillin," this remedy is used in practically every country and culture — probably because there are some studies that indicate it actually lessens cold symptoms.
 Commercially processed or takeout soup is okay but can't beat the homemade stuff.
-Make it with plenty of garlic and onions, which are anti-inflammatories and add another boost of health to the deliciousness.
+Make it with plenty of garlic and onions, which are anti-inflammatory (and delicious).